ToadNetwork/Docs/fundamentals/glossary.md

 If you put your tokens into a pool (e.g. a farm), then you effectively own a share of that pool.
 In other words, you have a stake in the pool.
 The process of you supplying your tokens to the pool is therefore called staking.

 See also [#farming](glossary.md#farming "mention").

+## Timelock

+A timelock refers to how smart contract changes are enacted.
+For example, there can be a 48h period until contract changes take effect.
+This gives users the option to opt-out before an upcoming change if they disagree with the change.

+This should not be confused with locking / vesting.

 ## Tokenomics